jangala-dev/devicecode-lua/sprint-docs/gsm.md

   - SimSet 1 - switcher with slots 1-4 (all for external sims with sim detect) - associated with Modem 1

+### Split of responsibility between `gsm` and `hal`

+We want to ensure a clear boundary between `gsm` (and other services) and `hal`.
+Our initial implementation of these two services can help guide what this looks like!

+So far, `hal` will provide information and control points for hardware.
+It will inform services should they try to do anything unsupported or illegal with hardware.
+For example, in the `gsm` world, `hal` will not permit (by *reply*ing to  a *request*) if `gsm` asks `hal` to:
+- set a 4G modem to connect only to 5G networks
+- connect a modem to a non-existent SimSet or non-existent slot in a SimSet
+- connect a modem to a slot in a SimSet to which another modem is already connected
+- etc.

+This means that if Modem X is already connected to SimSet1-slot1, to connect Modem Y to this same SimSet slot, Modem X will first need to be disconnected from that SimSet slot.
+This will ensure that our intention, through our code will remain explicit.